wavefrontHQ/wavefront-sdk-go/README.md

 ```

 ### Proxy Sender
-Depending on the data you wish to send to Wavefront (metrics, distribution and/or tracing), enable the relevant ports on the proxy and initialize the proxy sender as follows:
+Depending on the data you wish to send to Wavefront (metrics, distributions and/or spans), enable the relevant ports on the proxy and initialize the proxy sender as follows:

 ```go
 import (